 Microsoft developed Windows Media Audio (WMA) in an effort to undermine the MP3, Apple’s AAC compression, and other codecs.
 Since its initial introduction, the format has grown to support a range of audio types beyond compressed audio — from high-fidelity audio and multi-channel surround sound, to a compression algorithm specifically tailored for the human voice.

-However, while WMA still remains widely used today, the proprietary codec pales in comparison to MP3 and other digital formats.
+However, while WMA still remains widely used today, the number of devices and programs that support the proprietary codec pales in comparison to those that support MP3.
 If you listen to music on anything remotely similar to an iPod, you’ll likely have to convert your WMA files into a more accessible format before enjoying your tunes.

-Lunaweb Ltd.’s freemium Cloud Convert has been a recent mainstay in the conversion world.
+Lunaweb Ltd.’s freemium Cloud Convert is mainstay in the conversion world.
 Though the intuitive software has remained in the public beta phase for more than a year, it still allows you to quickly convert between more than 100 different file formats — including WMA and MP3 — provided your files are less than 100MB.
 Moreover, the resulting audio quality is great, and the site features a simple-to-use interface that’s also completely devoid of ads, making it easy on the eyes.

-Step 3: Click on the wrench icon to the right of your desired conversion format to access the advanced options.
-From there, you can fine tune a number of settings, including the resulting bit rate and audio frequency.
+Step 2 — Once the file is uploaded, click the box next to your file’s name to select the format you wish to convert to — in this case, MP3.
+You can also select if you want to create an archive file, which is particularly helpful if you’re converting multiple files.
+Cloud Convert displays handy information on whichever file format you’re converting to.
+Click on the wrench icon to the right of your desired conversion format to access the advanced options.
+You can fine tune a number of settings, including the resulting bit rate and audio frequency.

-Step 4: Click the Start Conversion button to start converting your file.
-Once it’s finished, click the Download option or navigate to the save location you previously set to retrieve your newly-minted MP3.
+Step 4 — The final step is to click the red Start Conversion button and wait for the process to complete.
+Once finished, click Download, or navigate to the save location you previously set to retrieve your newly-minted MP3!